seankelliher/california-temps-precip/README.md

 * Heat scatter plot
 ![screen shot of project](/screenshots/california-temps-precip-screenshot4.png?s=600)

-* On smaller screens, the scatter plot becomes unreadable and is replaced by tables
+* On smaller screens, the scatter plot becomes unreadable and is replaced by a table
 ![screen shot of project](/screenshots/california-temps-precip-screenshot5.png?s=600)

 ## Installation and Setup Instructions